When the stars are no longer shining,

 - Brother–Sister Team: Jules and Julie Tournier; they aren't biologically related, but were born at the same time in the same hospital, raised together, and both were granted powers by the Moon Goddess that they can only activate by coming into physical contact with each other.

 - Death by Childbirth: Both of the twins' mothers died giving birth, though exactly how isn't specified.

 - Determinator: Jules and Julie never give in.

 - Eunuchs Are Evil: The Empress Dowager's enforcers are all eunuchs, with the main one being Po Dung.
 This isn't really commented upon beyond a soldier disparagingly referring to Po Dung as "half a man."

 - God Save Us from the Queen!: The Empress Dowager; she treats nearly everyone around her like crap, and lives quite comfortably while her horribly oppressed subjects are starving in the streets.

-- Historical Domain Character: The Empress Dowager, technically, in as much as China was indeed ruled by an Empress Dowager at that point in history.
-She probably wasn't a tyrannical sorceress, though.
+- Historical Villain Upgrade: China was ruled by an Empress Dowager at that point in history, but she wasn't a tyrannical sorceress.

 - Theme Twin Naming: Jules and Julie; according to the former, they were both named after Jules Verne.